billmullen42/billmullen42.github.io/essays/Meteorite_The_Movie_Pitch.md

 P1: From anywhere?

-S: Mostly it would draw power from Metoerite's magical armor or the shell of command.
+S: Mostly it would draw power from Meteorite's magical armor or the shell of command.
 But unable to power the new weapon, the pair venture into the dark and wooded forums seeking answers.
 The woodland creatures are tricksters, though, and give their secrets only in riddles.
-But the hero is able to repair the cracks in the weapon's magical scabard, made from a mongo shell, and the weapons begins to glow with an admittedly faint light.
+But the hero is able to repair the cracks in the weapon's magical scabbard, made from a mongo shell, and the weapons begins to glow with an admittedly faint light.

 P1: That's fairly convoluted, I'm not sure audiences will go for it.